 Application Error Codes and Descriptions

-eScreening does not currently use error codes; rather, it defines custom exception classes that can be used for structured exception handling.
+IRDS does not currently use error codes; rather, it defines custom exception classes that can be used for structured exception handling.
 These classes can be reused across a family of issues.
 The table below describes the existing custom application types and descriptions: